Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 The inherent stats of humans were far more impressive than that of typical creatures, unless it was that of a mythical being.
 Especially for someone like Prince Oswald, who received the best instruction of swordplay Sistina could offer and high-class equipment, a familiar would simply drag him down.
 The ability gap that quickly grew between the Master and Summon made it difficult for many creatures to survive for long unless the Master truly cared for it.

-“But your Highness, do you not aspire to become even greater than your father, the current King?
-For someone to escape from the shadow of the great king who united the Kingdom of Sistina, one must stand at an even higher pedestal.
+“But your Highness, you are turning 15.
+Do you not aspire to become even greater than your father, the current King?
+For someone to escape from the shadow of the great leader who united the Kingdom of Sistina, one must stand at an even higher pedestal.
 The people must see you as someone superior.
 Would it not be wise to take advantage of every opportunity, no matter how trivial?”

 The Chancellor had a point.
 Simply becoming the next king and taking over what his father had already achieved would grant him no recognition, no eyes of admiration.
 When matters of ambition in respect to others became a point of topic, it touched Oswald’s nerves.
 And the Chancellor knew that was exactly the case.